lowerari/recipe-blog-front-end-angular/README.md

 - Login and signup pages completed! (as of yet no connection to back end)
 - Blogs page is laid out (still no connection to back end yet)
 - Post page completed! (but not linked to back end)
+- Individual blog page styled! (no, no back end yet)